Central Provident Fund

-The Central Provident Fund Board (CPFB), commonly known as the CPF Board or simply the Central Provident Fund (CPF), is a compulsory comprehensive savings and pension plan for working Singaporeans and permanent residents primarily to fund their retirement, healthcare, education and housing needs in Singapore.
+The Central Provident Fund Board (CPFB), commonly known as the CPF Board or simply the Central Provident Fund (CPF), is a compulsory comprehensive savings and pension plan for working Singaporeans and permanent residents primarily to fund their retirement, healthcare, and housing needs in Singapore.

 The CPF is an employment-based savings scheme with the help of employers and employees contributing a mandated amount to the fund for their benefits.
 It is administered by the Central Provident Fund Board, a statutory board operating under the Ministry of Manpower which is responsible for investing contributions.
-The Global Pension Index, an index that assesses retirement income systems, placed Singapore as the best within in Asia and 7th worldwide in 2020.
+The Global Pension Index, an index that assesses retirement income systems, placed Singapore as the best in Asia and 7th worldwide in 2023.

 CPF monies are used by the CPF Board to invest in the exclusive purchase of Government-issued Special Singapore Government Securities (SSGS), with the proceeds from these transactions going into the past reserves.

-As at 2020, the CPF managed US$397 billion (S$540 billion) for 4.1 million account holders.
+As of September 2024, the CPF managed US$463 billion (S$594 billion) for 4.2 million account holders.

 History

-British colonial authorities in Singapore, proposed by David Marshall via the Progressive Party committee, created the Central Provident Fund in 1955 as a compulsory savings scheme to assist workers to provide for their retirement without needing to introduce a more extensive and costly old age pension.
+British colonial authorities in Singapore implemented a proposal by David Marshall via the Progressive Party committee, to create the Central Provident Fund in 1955 as a compulsory savings scheme to assist workers in retirement provision without needing to introduce a more extensive and costly old age pension, as was the norm in Britain at the time.
 Money contributed to the Central Provident Fund earned a nominal rate of return.
+Lee Kuan Yew promoted the Central Provident Fund (CPF) as a core pillar of Singapore's social security system after independence, further expanding it to bolster economic progress.

 The Central Provident Fund was expanded in 1968 to provide for housing expenses under the Public Housing Scheme.
 In 1984 the Central Provident Fund was again expanded to cover medical care expenses.
 In 1986 an investment option was added to give members the opportunity to manage their own risk and returns.

 In 1987, the Minimum Retirement Sum Scheme annuity was introduced.
 In 1990, MediShield health insurance funded by Central Provident Fund savings, was launched to provide universal healthcare to all Singaporeans.
 Later programs includes interest rate top up of 1% for the first $60,000 of retirement savings, the Workfare Income Supplement which supplements retirement savings for low-income older workers, and the Pioneer Generation Package which provides additional support for the medical expenses of older workers.

 When the CPF was started in 1955, both employees and employers contributed 5% of an employee's pay to the scheme.
 The rate of contribution was progressively increased to 25% for both employers and employees in 1985.
 The employer contribution was cut to 10% during a recession in 1986.
 The employer contribution rate was reverted to match the employee rate until the 1997–1998 Asian Financial Crisis, and thereafter lowered to 10% for workers 55 years or younger.
 Since then, the employer contribution rate has been gradually increased.
 Employers currently contribute 3 fewer percentage points of salaries over S$750 for employees up to 55 years old.